WilliamDCGomes/Techincal-Challenge---Cocus/README.md

 ### Versions I'm using

-The project pins the `net10.0` target frameworks but **not** a specific MAUI package version — MAUI resolves to whatever workload is installed.
-So a machine with a different SDK/workload pulls a different MAUI, which is the usual cause of "runs here, version error there".
+The project pins the `net10.0` target frameworks.
 To reproduce this build, match what I'm running it on:

 | Tool | Version here | What to use elsewhere |